Never Suffer Alone

 The vomiting did not stop.
 It continued through the night, growing even more painful as time passed.
 But I felt this presence with me.
 As insane as it may sound, there was now a joy in my suffering.
 God’s presence eclipsed my physical reality.
 I don’t understand how, I know it sounds crazy, but it happened.

-Later, as I came to learn more about the ministry of Jesus Christ, I was surprised to find Him not just some deity creature, but a person genuinely moved to heal the sick and to end their suffering.
+After a long recovery, I later came to discover more about the ministry of Jesus Christ.
+I was surprised to find Him not just some deity creature, but a person genuinely moved to heal the sick and to end their suffering.

-Psalm Chapter 119:50 says, “My comfort in my suffering is this: your promise preserves my life.”
+As the book of Psalms from the Bible says, “My comfort in my suffering is this: your promise preserves my life (119:50).”

-Remembering my suffering gave me strength and hope to pray that God would come to help my son, too.
+Remembering my suffering gave me strength and hope to pray that God would help my son through the worst days of cancer, too.

 For more about Asking God for Help, click here.